How To Use Finance A Levels To Make Your Finance Career Dream a Reality! (New Guide)

 If you’re looking to go into higher education in business studies or a finance degree, there are often entry requirements based around what A level subjects you’ve completed.
 Many people do their A levels over two years, finishing in sixth form.
 However, there are a number of courses available that will teach you all you need to do in the related subject for you to sit your a level in that specific subject – so if you haven’t achieved or completed an a level in finance or financial markets, you don’t need to worry, you can still achieve your university dreams!

-If you’ve already got your A levels, but don’t know where to go next, then check out this article.
+If you’ve already got your A levels, but don’t know where to go next, then check out this article about life after A levels.

 You can also complete a higher level of education without A levels through a number of other pathways in related courses.
 However, this does tend to take a little longer, which is why relevant A levels in something like A-Level Mathematics or other related courses are an ideal solution so that you can get into a finance degree with ease.
 Otherwise, you can start with a related course that won’t result in an A level, but can still be a helpful pathway into university – and of course many international students still go to UK universities in places like London without A levels, and instead have completed the international baccalaureate or equivalent.
 You can also complete a number of courses that will let you get a foot in the door of the finance world, and can still lead to a rewarding career in the industry.